Lyndhurst Funeral Home History

 Our Lyndhurst firm has been serving the community since 1950 when it was established as the Waldo J. Ippolito Funeral Home.
 Mr Ippolito, who was originally a funeral director in Jersey City, NJ, purchased an old sheet metal factory in Lyndhurst and turned it into a funeral home.
 After the death of Mr. Ippolito in 1974, the funeral home was purchased by it's present owner, Louis J. Stellato, Jr. He had been working for Waldo Ippolito since he was in high school.
 After returning from the University of Minnesota and the United States Air Force in 1971, Mr. Stellato served his apprenticeship at the funeral home and went on to work as a full time funeral director at the home.
 After purchasing the funeral home, Lou and his wife Linda renamed it the Ippolito-Stellato Funeral Home.
 They expanded the facility in 1979 and totally renovated it again in 1991.

-Over the years, the facility has been made completely handicapped accesible and re-decorated to give it a calming and comforting ambience.
-The needs of the community and the people we serve has always been first and foremost in our minds, and we continue to upgrade our facilities and service to meet the changing times and the needs of those who turn to us in their time of grief.
+Over the years, the facility has been made completely handicap accesible and re-decorated to give it a calming and comforting ambience.
+The needs of the community and the people we serve have always been first and foremost in our minds, and we continue to upgrade our facilities and service to meet the changing times and the needs of those who turn to us in their time of grief.

 Fairfield Funeral Home History